ma261065/ePaper/README.md

 5. Note this down for the next step

 ### 3. Configure device settings
 To avoid storing secrets (e.g. WiFi password) in code, the app takes all configuration data from the ESP32's non-volatile storage (NVS).
-Run the configuration script **on your PC** to set your Wi-Fi credentials, location, timezone, and BLE device address:
+Run the configuration script **on your PC** before running the ESP32 app to set your Wi-Fi credentials, location, timezone, and BLE device address:

 ```bash
 python set_config_nvs.py --port COM10